 - 1. Populate an excel spreadsheet-or open a file that contains data. - 2.
-Click on the cell who's formatting you want to change ("flag").
-Choose one cell only.
+Highlight the cells you want to apply conditional formatting to - a.
+You can also click on the cell who's formatting you want to change ("flag")--Choosing one cell only.
 It can be any cell-we will later apply (copy/paste) to the rest of the cells. - 3.
-In the menu bar, click on Format→ Conditional Formatting. - 4.
-Edit the appropriate values in the box which pops up.
+In the menu bar, click on Format→ Conditional Formatting.

-- 5. Click the Format Button. - 6.
+- 4. Edit the appropriate values in the box which pops up. - 5.
+Click the Format Button. - 6.
 Edit the Font, Border, and Patterns (Color) tabs to fit the style you would like.
-Remember, this formatting will only be used if the condition is TRUE. - 7.
-If you would like to add additional conditional formatting, Click on the ADD>> button above.
+Remember, this formatting will only be used if the condition is TRUE. - If you would like to add additional conditional formatting, Click on the ADD>> button above.
 You can have up to three conditions per cell by default.